DeRauk/repo-follow-swifttype/README.md

-repo-follow-swifttype
+RepoFollow
 =====================

-RepoFollow, a Twitter-style commit reader.
+A Twitter-style commit reader.
+Enjoy!

 ## Setup
 I used postgres as a backend persistent store and memcached as my cache.
 Both of these will need to be installed.